emiliepoisson/emiliepoisson/README.md

 - Hi, I’m @emiliepoisson - french doctor engineer with [HDR since 2020](https://hal.archives-ouvertes.fr/tel-03059280).
-- I’m full professor and interested in data science and machine learning in the university of Littoral (ULCO).
+- I’m full professor and interested in data science and machine learning in the university of Littoral (ULCO, LISIC Lab) with a focus on signal segmentation and classifcation by Machine Learning.
-- I’m involved in [JERICO Project](https://www.jerico-ri.eu/) to propose new algorithm to extract information from marine measurement instruments.
+- I’m involved in CPER CornelIA and MAIA to propose new algorithm to extract information from marine measurement instruments or from marine or biomedical image.
 - 📫 How to reach me emilie.poisson [at] univ.littoral.fr

 ***Internship proposals***